WebFiori/docs/command-line-interface.md

 ## Coloring Output

 One of the things that programmers like are the colors which appear in any terminal.
 In addition to making the output looks nice, colors can be used as an indicator for warnings or errors during execution.
 The framework supports output formatting using colors if the method [`CLICommand::println()`](https://webfiori.com/docs/webfiori/cli/CLICommand#println) or the method [`CLICommand::prints()`](https://webfiori.com/docs/webfiori/cli/CLICommand#prints) is used.
 In addition to that, it is possible to format a string using ANSI escape sequences using the static method [`CLICommand::formatOutput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#formatOutput).
-The way to formate the output will be the same for the 3 methods.
+The way to format the output will be the same for the 3 methods.

 >> Note: Output formatting is disabled by default.
 To enabled it, the argument `--ansi` must be provided.